Born In: Canada

 The thought of becoming the best “flat-faced bus driver” used to be Graser’s childhood dream.
 Even though he did not pursue his dream of becoming a bus driver, he managed to brighten up his day by playing games all-night after he got back from school.
 Back when he created his Club Penguin character, he was so happy that he threw a party within the game, after his channel reached 2000 subscribers.
 In one of his videos, he even mentioned that school was boring, and wanted to just game all day, and so he did.
-Graser was very creative and witty with his videos and snarky comments, so at the time he chose to stream his games online on YouTube and Twitch, people really liked his work.
-He has over 500 thousand subscribers and 185 million video views, with 8 other major Minecrafters collaborating with him on YouTube, to make his videos “Roast!”Recommended Lists:
+Graser was very creative and witty with his videos and snarky comments, so at the time he chose to stream his games online on YouTube and Twitch—people really liked his work.
+He has over 2.8 million subscribers and 528 million video views.

 Graser Fans Also Viewed